TheoVall-DS/product2vec/README.md

 # product2vec

 product2vec is a Python library that implements Product2Vec model.
 It is capable of finding complements and substitutes among products given shopping baskets.
+Current implementation is based on the original paper: https://ssrn.com/abstract=3519358

 # Installation